ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 #### Client Server Distributed

 Commonly these experiences are being built using client/server patterns that have existed for decades.
 The experience is built as client application that makes calls to server software across the network when it needs information.
-These are frequently HTTP based requests/responses with data transfered using JSON or XML.
+These are frequently HTTP based requests/responses with data transferred using JSON or XML.

 For each of these types of business there is a local business process that happens at the location, and data that is managed centrally (e.g. Menu) and reported (e.g. Sales).